 Mutharika seems to be walking with a mental stoop and a psychological limp.
 Things are not that fine.
 His defenders, too, are working so hard to “legitimise” his leadership which is being challenged in court.
 You would expect it, especially when you are talking about a leader who was not in good taste with majority of voters.

 To cap it all, Malawians, mad and disgruntled, have been on the streets protesting.
 The country is ravaged and it is not as tranquil as it is known to be.
-Mutharika has not made any meaningful move so far, as declared winner to quell the situation.
-By yesterday afternoon, he had been playing his trademark head-in-the-sand game of pretending things are alright yet the country is on fire.
+Mutharika has to large extent not made any meaningful move and has been playing his trademark head-in-the-sand game of pretending things are alright yet the country is on fire.

-A president worth the position and one with welfare of the country at heart should have called for reconciliation talks with the disgruntled.
+A president worth the position and one with welfare of the country at heart should have been first to call for reconciliation talks with the disgruntled.
 But you and I know all this is not in his hands but those who handhold him.

 One needs to be empty to think that all this clinging to power is about creating Paradise out of Malawi.
 The truth is that those inside are desperate to continue looting while those outside are working so hard for a chance to break the vault of national treasure.